alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 that are used to extract quantities such as slow reaction coordinates and free energy.

+In total, we depend on the following python packages:

+ * tensorflow
+ * numpy
+ * pandas
+ * scipy
+ * scikit-learn

 It has received financial support from a seed funding grant from the Alan Turing Institute in London (R-SIS-003) and a british EPSRC grant (Data Driven Sampling).

 Please refer to INSTALL for installation instructions.
-After installation there is a userguide "datadrivensampler.pdf" for full reference.
+When cloning from github please call the bootstrap.sh script (requiring installed autotools and automake packages).
+After installation (configure, make, make install) there is a userguide "datadrivensampler.pdf" for full reference.